-Oil prices fall as market awaits Trump decision on Iran
+Oil backs off 2014 highs ahead of Trump Iran decision

-Oil prices retreated from 3-1/2 year highs on Tuesday as investors waited on an announcement by President Donald Trump on whether the United States will reimpose sanctions on Iran.
+LONDON, May 8 (Reuters) - Oil retreated from its highest level in 3-1/2 years on Tuesday ahead of an announcement by President Donald Trump later in the day on whether the United States will reimpose sanctions on Iran.

 Continue Reading Below

-Should Trump pull the United States out of a multi-nation agreement on Tehran's nuclear program, Iranian crude exports could be hit, adding to tightness in the oil market, which is coming back into balance after years of glut.
+Should Trump pull the United States out of a multi-nation agreement on Tehran's nuclear program, Iranian crude exports might be affected, but analysts said it would also fan the flames of geopolitical tensions in the Middle East, which is home to a third of the world's daily oil supply.

-U.S. West Texas Intermediate (WTI) crude futures had dropped 73 cents, or 1 percent, to $70 a barrel by 0240 GMT.
-At one point they fell below $70, after settling above that level for the first time since November 2014 on Monday.

 Trump said on Monday that a decision on whether to remain in the Iran nuclear deal or to impose sanctions would be announced at 2:00 p.m.
 EDT (1800 GMT) on Tuesday, four days earlier than expected.